BitcoinDesign/Guide/guide/principles/principles.md

 ## Inclusion

-> Build borderless products without location, language, social or political barriers
+> Build borderless products without location, language or social barriers

 There are no background checks, credit checks, or gatekeepers to Bitcoin.
 A Kenyan farmer has the same access to Bitcoin as a Wall Street trader.